Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

 \section{Our Novel ERMAR Model}

+Figure~\ref{fig:toyexample} presents a concrete motivating example of how ERMAR's contextual ranking mechanism operates in practice, while Figure~\ref{fig:arch} illustrates the overall architecture of the proposed framework.
+As shown in Figure~\ref{fig:toyexample}, ERMAR processes a long-context query through four sequential stages.
+First, the \textbf{Long Memory Retrieval} module encodes the full input history into chunk-level key--value (KV) pairs stored in a memory bank, alongside embeddings that capture semantic representations of each chunk.
+Second, when a new query arrives, its embedding is used to \textbf{search} the memory bank for candidate KV pairs via similarity matching.
+Third, the retrieved candidates pass through the \textbf{Reranking} module --- the core novelty over MemLong --- which assigns relevance scores to each KV pair and re-orders them by contextual importance, elevating high-relevance entries ($K_6$-$V_6$, ranked) above lower-relevance ones ($K_0$-$V_0$, unranked).
+Finally, only the top-ranked KV pairs are passed to \textbf{Memory Fusion Generation}, which conditions the model's output on the most relevant historical context.

+This design directly addresses the information dilution problem in long contexts: without reranking (bottom of Figure~\ref{fig:toyexample}), the model produces a generic response that fails to reference the earlier printer setup context; with reranking (ERMAR output, top), the model correctly retrieves and incorporates the relevant earlier information.

+As shown in Figure~\ref{fig:arch}, the ERMAR architecture consists of three interacting components: a \textbf{frozen lower transformer block}, a \textbf{trainable upper block} with retrieval-augmented attention, and a \textbf{memory retrieval module} with reranking.
+Input text is processed by the frozen lower block (Causal Attention and Feed Forward layers), whose hidden states form the key--value pairs $\{(K_j, V_j)\} \in \mathbb{R}^{d_\text{model}}$ stored in the Memory Bank.
+In parallel, the \textbf{Dense Embedder} independently encodes the same input into chunk-level retrieval embeddings $E_1, \ldots, E_i \in \mathbb{R}^{d_\text{ret}}$, which serve as the semantic index for similarity-based retrieval.
+The \textbf{Reranking} module then scores all stored embeddings and KV pairs using Equation~\ref{eq:relevance_score}, re-ordering them by relevance to the current query and isolating the top-ranked subset (right stacks in Figure~\ref{fig:arch}).
+The \textbf{Retrieval} module performs top-$K$ selection over this ranked subset and injects the selected KV pairs into the trainable upper block via \textbf{Retrieval Causal Attention} (orange arrow), producing a context-enriched representation from which the final output is generated.

-Figure~\ref{fig:arch} illustrates our ERMAR framework and Figure~\ref{fig:toyexample} presents the contextual ranking mechanism of key, value pairs components that enable effective retrieval.
-ERMAR maintains consistency through frozen lower layers and selective parameter updating.
-ERMAR: (i) stores important information from earlier parts of the text; (ii) assigns relevance scores to stored information based on its importance to the current context, and (iii) retrieves only the most relevant historical information when needed.
-Our relevance scoring is analogous to attention, allowing the model to focus on important parts of the memory.
-There is also a ``loose'' pointwise connection because the primary objective is sequence likelihood.
+ERMAR maintains consistency through frozen lower layers and selective parameter updates.
+Specifically, ERMAR (i)~stores important information from earlier parts of the text, (ii)~assigns relevance scores to stored information based on its importance to the current context, and (iii)~retrieves only the most relevant historical information when needed.
+The relevance scoring mechanism is analogous to the attention operation, enabling the model to focus on salient parts of the memory.
+There is also a ``loose'' pointwise connection: while relevance-based reranking acts as an auxiliary mechanism that enhances memory retrieval quality, the primary optimization target remains next-token prediction likelihood.